-To recognise the significance of the environmental assets bestowed upon the Island and to conserve and sustain these assets for the benefit of current and future generations

-- Ensure that there is cohesion between all agencies responsible for the guardianship of the Island's natural assets and those concerned with utilising these assets for the cultural and economic advantage of the Island - Give a high priority and profile to sustainable activities and transport on the leisure, recreational and tourism fronts and develop better data on which to assess sustainable initiatives

-To develop a greater understanding and involvement of the public in the conservation and interpretation of the Island's physical environment

-- encourage interest in the Island's rich and diverse environment as part of developing lifelong learning and continued activity through retirement - highlight the role played by the Library Service especially through the Local Studies Collection and People's Network - place importance on supporting voluntary organisations which provide opportunities for pursuing a lifelong interest in the Island's environment

-To interpret the Island's broad history and heritage, embracing all the specialist interests that are generated, for the beneficial interest of residents and visitors

-- ensure that, as far as possible, equal importance is placed on the range of services and interests operating across the physical environment, including archaeology and the built environment - strengthen the role played by tourist information centres as one 'stop-shop' reference points for initial public information on the Island's assets and heritage - examine the potential for developing a field studies or environmental centre that could be related to the rich diversity of the Island landscape and contribute to attracting new visitors to the Island

-To give greater importance and publicity to the natural beauty of the Island, and the many and varied interests which flow from it, in order to enhance local cultural life and the tourist economy

-- Consider the various specialist interests that emanate from the natural environment (e.g. rambling, birdwatching, palaeontology, geology, archaeology), examine the ways in which they are organised and operated for both residents and visitors and review their future potential - Enhance the way in which the natural beauty and specialist interests on the Island are used to attract visitors, in a domestic and international market where there are increasingly diverse niche markets to target
+OBJECTIVES OUTCOMES OBJECTIVE 1: To recognise the significance of the environmental assets bestowed upon the Island and to conserve and sustain these assets for the benefit of current and future generations There is complete cohesion between all agencies responsible for the guardianship of the Island's natural assets and those concerned with utilising these assets for the cultural and economic advantage of the Island Decision makers give a consistently high priority and profile to sustainable activities and transport on the leisure, recreational and tourism fronts and assess such initiatives using quality and timely data OBJECTIVE 2: To develop a greater understanding and involvement of the public in the conservation and interpretation of the Island's physical environment Increased interest in and awareness of the Island's rich and diverse environment as part of developing lifelong learning and continued activity through retirement The role played by the Library Service especially through the Local Studies Collection and People's Network is recognised by the majority of residents OBJECTIVE 3: To interpret the Island's broad history and heritage, embracing all the specialist interests that are generated, for the beneficial interest of residents and visitors Voluntary organisations which provide opportunities for pursuing a lifelong interest in the Island's environment receive prominence in the allocation of support by decision makers Equal importance is placed on the range of services and interests operating across the physical environment by decision makers (including archaeology and the built environment) Tourist information centres regarded as essential one 'stop-shop' reference points for initial public information on the Island's assets and heritage The potential for developing a field studies or environmental centre that could be related to the rich diversity of the Island landscape and contribute to attracting new visitors to the Island will have been examined and assessed OBJECTIVE 4: To give greater importance and publicity to the natural beauty of the Island, and the many and varied interests which flow from it, in order to enhance local cultural life and the tourist economy Increased use of the various specialist interests that emanate from the natural environment (e.g. rambling, bird-watching, palaeontology, geology, archaeology), as a means of raising the importance of the natural beauty of the Island to its cultural life An increase in the number of domestic and international visitors to the Island attracted by the natural beauty and specialist interests of the Island.

+POTENTIAL PARTNERS

+Isle of Wight Council Hants & Wight trust for maritime archaeology

+Churches Preservation Trust (Hants/IW) Museums Association

+IW Society Environment Agency

+Family History Society Rural Community Council,

+Heritage Lottery Fund IW geological society

+Historical Association Countryside Agency

+IW Industrial Archaeology Society AONB Unit

+Local Town trusts